iunu/mobx-async-store/README.md

 ```

 ## Testing
-More on Factories

-We use FactoryFarm to quickly build data models that can be used for testing.
+`FactoryFarm`  to quickly build data models that can be used for testing.
 An instance of FactoryFarm has factories defined that can be used to build models at runtime.

 Defining a factory
 You can define a factory for any model in shared-js/store.
 Then, objects can be built using the predefined factory, which describes attributes and relationships.